Based in | Germany |

 Mailbox.org has several features that help it stand out from the crowd of secure email services.
 These include:

-- An expanded range of apps: Mail, Calendar, Address Book, Drive (cloud storage), Tasks, Portal (access to all apps), Text, Spreadsheet, Presentation, Webchat
+- An expanded range of apps: Mail, Calendar, Address Book, Drive (cloud storage), Tasks, Portal (access to all apps), Text, Spreadsheet, Presentation, and Webchat

 - An automatic, guided tour of all the features and apps